Fraunhofer-IMS/AIfES_for_Arduino/README.md

 We are also at the Arduino Project Hub.
 Here you can find our new AIfES projects and examples: https://create.arduino.cc/projecthub/aifes_team

-If you want to stay up to date visit us on LinkedIn: https://www.linkedin.com/showcase/aifes-ai
+Follow us on LinkedIn to get all the latest news about AIfES: https://www.linkedin.com/showcase/aifes-ai

 ## Dual License